How to Break Into Sales Engineering

-Transitioning from a technical role to a technical sales position can be a strategic and rewarding career move, especially given the increasing demand for technical sales professionals in 2025.
+Transitioning from a technical role to a technical sales position can be a strategic and rewarding career move, especially given the increasing demand for technical sales professionals in 2026.
 Your technical expertise provides a solid foundation for understanding complex products and services, which is invaluable in a sales context.
+This guide complements our more detailed Your First Sales Engineer Job: How to Make the Leap article with specific tactical advice.

 1. Identify Relevant Industries and Companies